Skip to footer content

 ASP PDF Viewer (Developer Tutorial), Figure 2: Project Configuration Project Configuration

-After the project solution has been created, you will be able to access the Program.cs file where you can write your logic within Main function and construct/run the application.
+After the project solution has been created, you will be able to access the Program.cs file where you can write your logic within the Main function and construct/run the application.

 ASP PDF Viewer (Developer Tutorial), Figure 3: Program.cs Program.cs